ncredinburgh/secure-tomcat-datasourcefactory/README.md

     * Replace existing `password` with [Base64](https://en.wikipedia.org/wiki/Base64) encoded encrypted password e.g. `password="C0iZc6o+6xqr0NggmuTo9gRtfowg0kyM8fqNQEJwAZE="`
     * Add algorithm details to `connectionProperties` e.g. `algorithm=AES;mode=ECB;padding=PKCS5PADDING`
     * Add location of keyfile to `connectionProperties` e.g.`keyFilename=/some/super/secure/location/keyfile`
 * Congratulations your done!
-      ​

 Alternative Key Sources
 -----------------------
 By default the `SecureDataSourceFactory` expects to locate the decryption key in a file.
 This is because, by default, the decryptor is configured with a *key locator* of type `KeyFile`.
 The `KeyFile` locator requires the path to the key file in the property `keyFilename`.

 Alternative key locator implementations can be used by specifying the name of a *key locator* class in the property `keyLocator`.
 To use your own key locator create a class that implements the `KeyLocator` interface and make sure it is in a JAR file in `{TOMCAT_HOME}/lib`.
-This approach can be used to use keys compiled into JAR files or even from remote key stores.
+See Security Advice

 Reference